jaqba98/sports-cars-rental/README.md

 # II.
 Website sections:

-## 1. nav - navigation 👍
+## 1. nav - top navigation

 ### Logo:

-Title: SCR
+Title: SCR<br>
 Subtitle: Sports Cars Rental

-### Navigation
+### Top navigation

+Top navigation options:

+- Home,
+- About us,
-Navigation options: Home, About us, Our cars, Contact
+- Our cars,
+- Contact

+### The concept of mobile nav

+:warning: Add the concept of mobile nav !!!

+### The concept of tablet nav

+:warning: Add the concept of tablet nav !!!

+### The concept of desktop nav

+:warning: Add the concept of desktop nav !!!

 ## 2. header - make reservation 👍